ibexa/documentation-developer/docs/guide/http_cache.md

 `curl -I -H "Accept: application/vnd.fos.user-context-hash" http://<your-domain.com>/_fos_user_context_hash`

-Please, remember that you have to send this request to the backend, not to the Varnish.
+Please, remember that you have to send this request to the backend, not to Varnish.

 You should get a result like this: